Complete guide to audio visual cables

 2. TRS cables

-A TRS (Tip Ring Sleeve) cable looks very similar to a TS cable but is set apart by the fact it has two black bands on the metal connector to form three conductors.
-These audio cables can be balanced or unbalanced, which will affect signal integrity.
-They are commonly used for connecting instruments, headphones, amplifiers, mixers, studio monitors and audio interfaces.
+A TRS (Tip Ring Sleeve) cable looks very similar to a TS cable but has two black bands to form three conductors.
+These audio cables can be balanced or unbalanced, which affects signal integrity.
+They’re commonly used for connecting instruments, headphones, amplifiers, mixers, studio monitors and phone connector audio ports on computers and smartphones.

 3. XLR cables

 This is a sturdy, balanced and durable audio cable used for a wide range of devices, including microphones, speakers, PA systems and sometimes instruments.
-And since these cables offer such strong signal integrity and durability, they can be used even with very long cable lengths, making them ideal for professional setups.
+Because of their strength, XLR cables can be used even with long cable lengths, making them ideal for professional setups.

 4. SpeakOn cables

-However, if you’re looking for professional-grade audio cables, SpeakOn cables are likely to be your first choice.
-These sturdy cables lock in place to avoid accidental disconnections and can handle a higher level of electrical currents than other audio cables.
-As a result, they’re commonly used to connect amplifiers and speakers in professional settings, such as for live concerts.
+If you’re looking for professional-grade speaker cable RCA alternatives, SpeakOn cables are a top choice.
+These sturdy cables lock in place to avoid accidental disconnections and can handle higher electrical currents than other audio cables.
+As a result, they’re commonly used to connect amplifiers and speakers in professional settings, such as live concerts.

 5. MIDI cables

-This is another type of audio cable – but with a slight difference.
-Instead of transmitting audio signals, MIDI cables transmit data like notes and rhythms.
-As such, they’re typically used for connecting instruments and computers.
-However, many MIDI cables have now been replaced by more modern USB cables, but as an older cable type, MIDI cables can provide legacy support for older electrical and audio equipment.
+This is another type of audio cable—but with a difference.
+Instead of transmitting sound, MIDI cables transmit data like notes and rhythms.
+They’re typically used to connect instruments and computers, though many have now been replaced by more modern USB cables.
+As an older cable type, MIDI cables can provide legacy support for older audio and video cord setups.

 6. USB cables

 In modern devices and equipment, USB cables are often the audio cable of choice.
-This is because USB cables can deliver audio data, power and even MIDI commands, allowing you to replace multiple cables with just one in your setup.
-However, with older equipment that’s not compatible with USB cables, alternatives are often needed.
+They deliver audio data, power and even MIDI commands, allowing you to replace multiple cords with just one.
+However, with older equipment that’s not USB-compatible, alternatives are often needed.

 7. SVGA cables

-SVGA (Super Video Graphics Array) cables are a more updated and high-definition version of older VGA (Video Graphics Array) cables.
-These video cables are used to connect equipment to screens like TVs and monitors, and thanks to their higher definition and quality, they can offer much better colour variety and differentiation.
+SVGA (Super Video Graphics Array) cables are a high-definition version of older VGA cables.
+These video connectors are used to connect screens like TVs and monitors, offering better colour variety and differentiation.

 8. RCA cables

-These cables can carry both audio and visual signals, making them pretty common in home entertainment setups.
-RCA cables are usually colour-coded to help users know how to use them: yellow is used for the composite video, red is used for the right audio channel, and black or white is used for the left channel of stereo audio.
+These cables can carry both audio and video signals, making them common in home entertainment setups.
+RCA cables are colour-coded: yellow for composite video, red for right audio, and black or white for left stereo audio.
+They’re also widely used for RCA cable output connections between TVs and stereos.

 9. HDMI cables